nus-cs2113-AY2021S1/tp/docs/DeveloperGuide.md

 6. Adding an expense item
     - Test case: `spend lunch v/4 currency/SGD date/2020-11-08`
       Expected: a `4.00` `SGD` expense on `lunch` on `Sunday, November 8,2020` is added to the expense list.
+    - Test case: `spend book v/15`
+      Expected: a `15.00` `SGD` expense on `book` on the current day is added to the expense list.
+      (By default, if `currency/` and `date/` arguments are not specified, termiNus will assume the currency is `SGD` and the date is the current day.)

 ### Creating module folders
 - Test case: `makefolders`